cymcsg/UltimateAndroid/README.md

 6.ORM:

- The Orm Module of the framework contains both [GreenDao](https://github.com/greenrobot/greenDAO) and [ActiveRecord](https://github.com/pardom/ActiveAndroid).

- You can choose either of them freely.
+You can read the documents of [GreenDao](https://github.com/greenrobot/greenDAO)

-Please set the ides before you run the demo apps.